e2b-dev/E2B/README.md

 **The E2B sandbox can be connected to any LLM and any AI agent or app.**

+---

+## Code interpreter SDK
+We have built a [dedicated SDK](https://github.com/e2b-dev/code-interpreter) for building custom code interpreter in your AI apps.
+It's build on top of E2B and our core SDK.

-## Getting Started & Documentation
+## Getting started & documentation

 > Please visit [documentation](https://e2b.dev/docs) to get started.